filiptronicek/blog/_posts/2022-02-25-farewell-intercliphp.md

 ### Tailwind CSS

 Tailwind allows me to maintain [a large set of independent components](https://github.com/interclip/next/tree/main/src/components), because I really care about every component being original, no [Bootstrap](https://getbootstrap.com/) or [Next UI](https://nextui.org/).
+This took the CSS footprint of the home page from 8.5KB to 6.07KB.

 ### Vercel